Skip to main content

 EC2 subnets where NAT is not needed

-In case you don't require a NAT gateway and want to enable route propagation for the subnets where your EC2 instances are located, similar to what was done for the nat-route-table, follow these steps.
+If you don't require a NAT gateway and want to enable route propagation for the subnets where your EC2 instances are located, similar to what was done for the nat-route-table, follow these steps.
 This configuration allows your EC2 instances to use the propagated routes to access the Kubernetes service IP endpoints through the private Direct Connect connection instead of routing through the internet.

 Additionally, you'll need to add static routes in the Equinix Metal router nodes to allow traffic destined for these subnets that don't use NAT.
 This is like the static route we added earlier for the NAT gateway.
 For example, if you have a different VPC with the CIDR 172.20.0.0/16 and an EC2 subnet with the CIDR 172.20.3.0/24, you will add the following static route on both router nodes in the Equinix Metal environment.
 The command format is as follows: